ayiman29/BRAC-CSE220-LAB-ASSIGNMENTS-FALL-2024/README.md

 Some of the solutions in this repository contain **mistakes**, which have been **explicitly pointed out** within the code using comments.
 If you find any errors, feel free to **fix them** and contribute!

 ## 🤝 **Contributions Welcome!**
-If you'd like to help correct mistakes, you’re more than welcome to contribute.
+If you’d like to help correct mistakes, you’re more than welcome to contribute.
 Here’s how:

 1. **Fork** this repository.
-2. **Fix** any mistakes or improve the code.
+2. **Fix** any code marked as incorrect. **Please don't add new code—just correct my errors.**
 3. **Create a pull request** with a brief description of your changes.

-Your contributions would be greatly appreciated! 🙌
+Your contributions are greatly appreciated! 🙌

 Happy coding! 🚀